Travel Vaccines and Advice for Samoa

 Do I Need a Visa or Passport for Samoa?

-A visa is required for stays over 60 days in Samoa.
+A visa is required for stays over 90 days in Samoa.
 Passports must be valid at the time of entry into Samoa.
-If you plan to stay longer than sixty days, you must have a visa.
 Proof of return or ongoing travel may be required at entry.

 Samoa Entry Requirements |